jiachengxiong/ConfSeq/README.md

 ## 📦 Resources

-The datasets and pretrained model checkpoints are hosted at [this Zenodo link](link).
+The datasets and pretrained model checkpoints are hosted at [this link](link).
+Please download them and place them in the appropriate directories as specified in the `README.md` files of each subdirectory.

 ---